smhurf/lewagon_challenges/03-Maths/01/02-euclidean-distance/README.md

 - ` calcul_hypotenuse_with_points(p_1, p_2, p_3) `: return the hypotenuse of the triangle using the Pythagorean theorem (first, you should calculate the length of the 2 segments and then apply Pythagore);
 - ` euclidean_distance_p2dr(p_1, pente, origin) `: return the shortest distance between a point and a line segment (more information [here](https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line));
 - ` error_predictions(actual_results, predictions) `: return an array containing the distance (=the "error") between all results in actual_result and all predictions;
-- ` points_in_circle(points, center, rad) `: return an array of points containing all the points that fit into a circle (center=(x,y)) with radius rad.
+- ` points_in_circle(points, center, rad) `: return an array of points containing all the points that fit into a circle (center = (x, y)) with radius rad.
 We add a visual check for this one!

 As a quick reminder, if you have 2 points `p1(x1, y1)` and `p2(x2, y2)`, then the distance between p1 and p2 will be: